 - F: Budgeted distribution of DSG, adjusted for carry-forward, as agreed with the schools forum.
-Note that the ISB column should include only money distributed to schools (including high needs place funding) and to other early years providers; centrally held schools block items such as the growth fund belong in the central expenditure column. - G: Changes to the initial distribution, for example adjustments for exclusions or the final early years block adjustment for 2020/21 made during 2021/22 on the basis of January 2021 numbers or top-up funding. - H: Budgeted distribution of DSG as at the end of the financial year. - I: Actual amount of central expenditure items in 2021/22 amounts not actually spent, eg money that is moved into earmarked reserves, should be included in items L20 or L21 as carried forward. - J: Amount of ISB actually distributed to schools (ISB is regarded for DSG purposes as spent by the authority once it is deployed to schools' budget shares).
-Note that budget shares include early years funding, sixth form funding and high needs place funding; they do not include high needs top-up funding, which is treated as central expenditure. - K: Any contribution from the local authority in 2021/22 that will have the effect of substituting for DSG in funding the schools budget.
-Do not include any change in balances held by schools as they are not to be recorded in this note. - L: In-year position at end of 2021/22, ie: - For central expenditure, difference between final budgeted distribution of DSG (item H12) and actual expenditure (item I15), plus any local authority contribution (item K17). - For ISB, difference between final budgeted distribution (item H13) and amount actually deployed to schools (item J16), plus any local authority contribution (item K18). - M: Plus/minus any carry-forward to 2022/23 already agreed (Item E5). - N: Total is carry-forward on central expenditure (item L20) plus carry-forward on ISB (item L21) plus/minus any carry-forward to 2022/23 already agreed (item E5).
-To be entered in this line, this can only be a surplus or zero; if it results in a deficit, enter zero.
-Any in-year deficit in 2021/22 must be recorded as part of the DSG unusable reserve (item P26). - O: DSG unusable reserve at end of 2020/21 (if any) any amount placed in the unusable reserve at the end of 2020/21 in accordance with the MHCLG amending regulations. - P: Any addition to DSG unusable reserve in 2021/22 as a result of an in-year deficit in 2021/22; figure 24 is to be entered here rather than at N when it is a deficit. - O: Total of DSG unusable reserve at end of 2021/22; this is the total of O25 and P26. - R: Net DSG position at the end of 2021/22; this is a memorandum item designed to show the overall position on DSG.
-It is calculated by taking the figure (if any) at N24 and deducting the figure (if any) at Q27, and will therefore show any net deficit that the local authority would have if the unusable reserve were not held separately
+Note that the ISB column should include only money distributed to schools (including high needs place funding) and to other early years providers; centrally held schools block items such as the growth fund belong in the central expenditure column. - G: Changes to the initial distribution, for example adjustments for exclusions, NNDR payments, or the final early years block adjustment for 2021/22 made during 2022/23 based on January 2022 numbers.
+Safety valve payments count as DSG and should be included here if paid in 2022/23. - H: Budgeted distribution of DSG as at the end of the financial year. - I: Actual amount of central expenditure items in 2022/23 amounts not actually spent, eg money that is moved into earmarked reserves, should be included in items L20 or L21 as carried forward. - J: Amount of ISB actually distributed to schools (ISB is regarded for DSG purposes as spent by the Council once it is deployed to schools' budget shares).
+Note that budget shares include early years funding, sixth form funding and high needs place funding; they do not include high needs top-up funding, which is treated as central expenditure. - K: Any contribution from the local Council in 2022/23 that will have the effect of substituting for DSG in funding the schools budget.
+Do not include any change in balances held by schools as they are not to be recorded in this note. - L: In-year position at end of 2022/23, ie: - For central expenditure, difference between final budgeted distribution of DSG (item H12) and actual expenditure (item I15), plus any local Council contribution (item K17). - For ISB, difference between final budgeted distribution (item H13) and amount actually deployed to schools (item J16), plus any local Council contribution (item K18). - M: Plus/minus any carry-forward to 2023/24 already agreed (Item E5). - N: Total carry-forward on central expenditure (item L20) plus carry-forward on ISB (item L21) plus/minus any carry-forward to 2023/24 already agreed (item E5).
+To be entered in this line, this figure can only be a surplus or zero; if it results in a deficit, enter zero.
+Any in-year deficit in 2022/23 must be recorded as part of the DSG unusable reserve (item P26). - O: DSG unusable reserve at end of 2021/22 (if any) any amount placed in the unusable reserve at the end of 2020/21 and/or 2021/22 in accordance with the MHCLG amending regulations. - P: Any addition to DSG unusable reserve in 2022/23 because of an in-year deficit in 2022/23; figure 24 is to be entered here rather than at N when it is a deficit. - Q: Total of DSG unusable reserve at end of 2022/23; this is the total of O25 and P26. - R: Net DSG position at the end of 2022/23; this is a memorandum item designed to show the overall position on DSG.
+It is calculated by taking the figure (if any) at N24 and deducting the figure (if any) at Q27 and will therefore show any net deficit that the local Council would have if the unusable reserve were not held separately.